This post was updated October, 2018

 Every time card calculated will be adjusted based on the work week regardless if your employees are paid weekly, bi-weekly, semi-monthly or otherwise.
 So during your calculations, consider the hours worked for that week rather than the payroll frequency.
 Under federal law, an employee must be physically working for over 40 hours of the week to receive overtime pay.
 Stay on top of your state labor department overtime laws and exemptions to avoid penalties down the line.

 Not only can reading the time punches be difficult, but it can also be extremely time consuming depending on how many employees you are calculating for.
-As your business grows, it may be time to consider an alternative approach to time card calculation.
-Implementing a cloud-based timekeeping system would collect hours from a timeclock that would import all punches into your payroll.
+As your business grows, it may be time to consider an alternative approach to calculating time cards.
+A cloud-based timekeeping system will collect hours from a timeclock; hours will flow directly into payroll.
 A single-source solution would eliminate dual entry between platforms that ensure accurate paid wages every time.

 For more information on Dominion’s Time & Attendance feature, check out our info page below.